 OFFICIAL LANGUAGES: The official languages of the Festival are English and French.
 The Festival requires all submissions to include English subtitles where applicable.

-DEADLINE FOR RECEIPT OF FILES FOR SELECTION: Copies of works submitted for selection must reach the festival office on or before May 25th, 2018.
-Works arriving after this date will not be accepted.
-Blank entries or incomplete URL links will not be considered.
+DEADLINE FOR RECEIPT OF FILES FOR SELECTION: Copies of works submitted for selection must be added to your entry form on or before May 31st, 2019.
+Works sent after this date will not be accepted.
+Blank entries and broken or incomplete URL links will not be considered.

 IF YOUR WORK IS SELECTED...